silx-kit/pyFAI/doc/source/pyFAI.rst

 The additional cost of Kahan summation, 4x more arithmetic operations, is hidden by smaller data types, the higher number of single precision units and that the GPU is usually limited by the memory bandwidth anyway.

-The perfomances of the parallel implementation based on a LUT are above 125 MPix/s (on a 3.4 GHz Intel core i7-2600) and can reach 200 MPix/s on recent multi-socket, multi-core computer or on high-end GPUs like Tesla cards.
+The perfomances of the parallel implementation based on a LUT, stored in CSR format, can reach 750 MPix/s on recent multi-socket, multi-core computer or on high-end GPUs like Tesla cards.

 .. figure:: img/benchmark.png
    :align: center